Helping millions of people navigate the world of technology.

-How to Check if iPhone Is Refurbished or New
+How to Check if an iPhone Is Refurbished or New

 Also Read: How to find the IMEI number on iPhone

-1. Check iPhone Model Number to Know Its Origin Status
+Method 1: Check the Model Number to Know Its Origin Status

-Step 4: You will find your Model Number.
-The first letter of the Model Number will help you understand iPhone’s origin status.
+You will find your Model Number.
+The first letter of the Model Number will help you understand the iPhone’s origin status.

 • M: The iPhone is new.

-• F: The iPhone is Refurbished by Apple or Carrier.
+• F: The iPhone was refurbished by Apple or a carrier.

 • N: The iPhone is Apple’s replacement device.